 Rata Beginner Upright Bass

-Like it says in the name, this is an excellent choice for the bass student who’s ready to own his or her own instrument, but isn’t ready or able to spend thousands of dollars.
+Like it says in the name, this is an excellent choice for the bass student who’s ready to own his or her own instrument, but isn’t ready or able to spend tons of money.
 The construction of the body is similar to the models above, with a laminated spruce top and maple on the back and sides.

 The best thing about this bass for a student is its durability.
 It can take quite a bit of abuse without taking damage, excellent for a beginner who’s still learning how to play and handle it.
 This dependability also makes it an excellent back-up bass for a more experienced player, since you can use it at outdoor gigs and in other environments you’d be wary of using a more expensive instrument.